 The back door or service entrance of a restaurant is generally located at the back of the building and is the utility door used for delivery of food, equipment, and as an employee entrance.
 Even though this opening lacks the foot traffic from patrons, the action it does receive can be abusive.
 From the rigors of deliveries on handcarts to offering a secure door to keep unwanted or uninvited guests from entering – this door needs to be strong, resistant to dents and scratches, have low maintenance requirements and be easy to clean.
 This work-horse door also needs to match the building’s design and be available in extra wide sizing.

 The Landing chose a Special-Lite wood grain textured FRP/Aluminum hybrid door for the natural look of wood without all the disadvantages of a regular wood door.
 They also went one step further and asked Special-Lite to ‘plank’ the corrosion-resistant FRP for that beachy feel.
 In a restaurant, there are always patron restrooms.
-No one needs to be reminded how important these doors are to a customer.
+No one needs to be reminded of how important these doors are to a customer.
 Patrons commonly infer clean restroom = clean kitchen.
 For an establishment to communicate that cleanliness is important, the restrooms HAVE to be clean.
 All architectural products for this very important room should be selected with easy cleaning as a priority.
 The Landing knew this and wanted more coastal charm on the interior of their restaurant, so they again chose to use the Special-Lite wood grain textured FRP/Aluminum hybrid door– this time in a stained finish with the same ‘plank’ style.

 Some may feel that doors are no match for a delicious lobster roll or citrus cured salmon florets– or above all– the relaxing social experience on this beautiful shoreline, but at The Landing, even the doors support the brand and the experience that Parish sought to create.
 “We knew that the location, being near the water with the humidity, could be corrosive and harsh on the building products we used.
 We also believed the level of activity we generated would place a significant demand on the architecture and facility.
 These reasons are exactly why we chose Special-Lite for our building entries and other framing and partitioning solutions”, Parish explained.
 The building, the setting, the food and the friendliness consistently draws loyal patrons, friends, and tourists to this gem located on Lake Charlevoix, near the Lake Michigan shoreline.
 They all enter this experience through a well-thought-out and professionally manufactured Special-Lite door.